jglovier/jekyll-dummy-content/_posts/2009-01-20-obama-inaugural-address.md

 categories: speeches
 ---

+# Inaugural Address
+by Barak Obama on January 20, 2009

 My fellow citizens:

 I stand here today humbled by the task before us, grateful for the trust you have bestowed, mindful of the sacrifices borne by our ancestors.
 I thank President Bush for his service to our nation, as well as the generosity and cooperation he has shown throughout this transition.